vmware-archive/vcd-cli/docs/vcd_vdc_create.md

   --storage-profile-limit [storage-profile-limit]
                                   Provider VDC Storage Profile limit (MB), 0 means unlimited.

   -D, --description [description]
                                   description.
   --cpu-allocated <cpu-allocated>
                                   Capacity that is commited to be available.
   --cpu-limit <cpu-limit>         Capacity limit relative to the value
                                   specified for Allocation.

+  --network-quota <network-quota>
+                                  Maximum number of network objects that can be deployed in this vdc.

   -h, --help                      Show this message and exit.

 ```